-Attitudes about privacy have changed through the centuries, with much of that change coming very recently when most of the western world has become prosperous enough to afford it.
+Attitudes about privacy have changed through the centuries.
+Much of that change came very recently when most of the western world finally became prosperous enough to afford privacy.
 National rulers and others wielding great power play by a different set of rules.
 This includes not caring about privacy while using the toilet.
-This goes back to the Bronze Age and continued through medieval times, but recent leaders such as U.S. President Lyndon Johnson have practiced Bronze-Age-style toilet habits.
+This attitude goes back to the Bronze Age and continued through medieval times, but recent leaders such as U.S. President Lyndon Johnson have practiced Bronze-Age-style toilet habits.

 The nice marble-topped public toilets seen below are in Ephesus, a Greek city in western Asia Minor known to its inhabitants as Έφεσος.

 The city flourished in this location from the time of its establishment.
 Neolithic people had settled here around 6000 BC, and Mycenaean era pottery and a burial ground from 1500-1400 BC were discovered nearby.
 An Attic-Ionian Greek colony was settled on the nearby hill now called Ayasuluk in the 10th century BC, and the area was controlled by the Lydians in the 500s BC.
 The ruined city we see today was rebuilt in 290 BC by Lysimachus, one of Alexander the Great's generals who divided up his empire after his death.
 Alexander had passed through Ephesus in 334 BC at the beginning of his conquests.